ry/tinyclouds/posts/city_worker_exchange_program.md

 exchange program for college students it will be instead for young city workers who have just completed an apprenticeship (or first couple years of training) in some professional field.
-Imagine an entry level NYC sanitation worker spending a year in abroad in London.
-Are there different processes involved in London that the young worker can come home with.
+Imagine an entry level NYC sanitation worker spending a year in abroad London.
+There different processes involved in London that the young worker can come home with.

 The goal is the simple exchange of ideas.